geoserver/geoserver.github.io/_posts/2023-08-30-geoserver-2-22-5-released.md

 This is a maintenance release of GeoServer providing existing installations with minor updates and bug fixes.
 GeoServer 2.22.5 is made in conjunction with GeoTools 28.5, and GeoWebCache 1.22.5.

 Thanks to Peter Smythe (AfriGIS) for making this release.

+**2023-09-05 update:** GeoServer 2.22.5 has been recompiled and uploaded to SourceForge.
+The initial upload was accidentally compiled with Java 11 and would not function in a Java 8 environment.

+Thanks to Jody Garnett (GeoCat) for this update, and Steve Ikeoka for testing in a Java 8 environment.

+## Java 8 End-of-life

+This GeoServer 2.22.5 maintenance release is final scheduled release of GeoServer 2.22.x series, and thus the last providing Java 8 support.

+All future releases will require a minimum of Java 11.

 ## Release notes